 Liffey Lights Midnight Moment: Matinee - aimed at families and starting earlier at 6.30pm, this sees performers in the areas around Custom Quay and the River Liffey including acrobats and aerial and aquatic performers.

 The celebrations are a 2 day affair this time around, as there is also a new year's day celebration taking place on January 1st at Custom House, also a free, family-friendly event.
 More details to follow.

-There is a new website for the Dublin new year events this year, which has been renbranded as the New Year's Festival - get more details on all the official NYE Dublin events here
+There is an official website for the Dublin new year events this year, which has been rebranded as the New Year's Festival, where you will also be able to buy tickets for the Countdown Concert (on sale from 26 October) get more details on all the official NYE Dublin events here

 For reservations and online availability of Dublin hotels, visit local hotels here.